austin-cari/Dungeons-and-Dragons-character-generator/README.md

 # Dungeons-and-Dragons-character-generator

-This program is designed to create a randomly generated dungeons and dragons character based on only a few hand-picked traits
+This program creates a complete randomly generated characters for Dungeons and Dragons 5e.
+It takes care of all the necessary components needed to run a character, from their spells, equipment, features, race, class, AC, HP, stats, everything accounted for.